-Frank Sinatra's "New York, New York," San Francisco with Tony Bennett's "I Left My Heart in San Francisco" - Baltimore doesn't have an anthem, per se.
+The word "Baltimore" has popped up in plenty of songs.
+But unlike some other cities - New York with Frank Sinatra's "New York, New York," San Francisco with Tony Bennett's "I Left My Heart in San Francisco" - Baltimore doesn't have an anthem, per se.

 Culturally speaking, Baltimore is better known for the work of John Waters and for the TV show The Wire than one particular song.
 The Wire was the inspiration for the Stephen Malkmus and the Jicks' single, drummer Janet Weiss told the Web site PaperThinWalls.com.

 To mark the release of the newest song named "Baltimore," we ranked 10 songs with the word "Baltimore" in their title.

 Here they are - the good, the bad and the cheesy:

 The sarcastic single "Short People" from Little People made Newman famous and his numerous songs include another city's adopted anthem, "I Love L.A."
 But the album track "Baltimore" more seriously depicts a dying city in the late '70s, complete with a "beat up little seagull/on a marble stair."
 Melancholy verses with a hypnotic piano riff give way to an upbeat, disco-like chorus.
 Even better: Members of the Eagles provide background harmonies.